srfoster/ai-is-here/README.md

   - Restore past conversations with bots
     * Tie bot id to the stored conversations

+  - SECURITY
+    * Really need to think through some worst case scenarios (Someone gets my key and deletes all other keys?)

   - DEBT ACCRUED!
     - UI is crappy.